Welcome to Budget 101!

 Maintenance of Effort (MOE) is a state law established in 1984 that requires every local government to spend at least as much per student as it did the previous year to receive additional state aid for education.
 MOE funding is calculated for a school year by taking the official K-12 enrollment from the prior year and comparing it to the official K–12 enrollment from two prior years.
 The amount of enrollment change is multiplied by the cost per pupil for the previous year to determine the incremental funding change required under the MOE law.

-For Fiscal Year 2018, Montgomery County Public Schools received $26.6 million in additional funding from the county under the MOE law.
-This increase in funding for MOE was based on an enrollment increase of 2641.5 students in the 2016-2017 school year compared with the previous school year.
+For Fiscal Year 2019, Montgomery County Public Schools received $25.9 million in additional funding from the county under the MOE law.
+This increase in funding for MOE was based on an enrollment increase of 2,408.75 eligible students (based on the MOE law) in the 2017-2018 school year compared with the previous school year.
 MOE is the minimum amount of funding the state requires the county to provide, but it is not sufficient to cover the increases in costs that MCPS—or any school system—incurs.
-For example, MOE doesn’t take into account basic cost increases for such things as utilities, textbooks, etc. The county provided $21.2 million more than the minimum required MOE in FY 2018.
+For example, MOE doesn’t take into account basic cost increases for such things as utilities, textbooks, etc. The county provided $18.6 million more than the minimum required MOE in FY 2019.

 Inflation-related costs totaled

-All combined, these additional requirements total $74.1 million, or $47.5 million more than the minimum funding provided under the MOE law.
+All combined, these additional requirements total $68.0 million, or $42.1 million more than the minimum funding provided under the MOE law (including FY2018 non-recurring costs).

 The vast majority of the MCPS budget goes exactly where it should—into the classroom and to services that directly support student success.
 Education is a people business and that is why more than 90 percent of the MCPS budget pays for the salaries, wages and benefits for the teachers, support professionals, and administrators who work with and on behalf of students every day.